Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 Where do you see LLVM going?

-Why would he want to work at Slashdot (Score:1)
+Why would he want to work at Slashdot (Score:4, Funny)

 He left his job at Apple, so you are interviewing him?
 I don't think Chris wants to work at Slashdot all that much.
 Good luck anyway.